-Besides that 2.9% medicare tax, there can be an additional medicare tax when your income is above a certain level.
-For married people earning $250k and filing jointly, or making $125k and filing separately, or single filers earning 200k.
+Besides that 2.9% Medicare tax, there can be an additional Medicare tax when your income is above a certain level.
+This is relevant for married people earning $250k and filing jointly, or making $125k and filing separately, or single filers earning 200k.

 Then you have others that say you should be deciding salary amount based on a percent of your net profit – adjusting the salary as your business fluctuates.

 And then you have others that use more complicated methods.

 Here’s what I’ve observed.